Market research: Data collection

 "Rigorous sampling methodologies combined with high-quality data collection" is what the magazine Advertising Age considers the backbone of market research.
 Data collection can be done by observing customer behavior through in-situ studies or by processing e.g. log files, by interviewing customers, potential customers, stakeholders, or a sample of the general population.
 The data can be quantitative in nature (counting sales, clicks, eye-tracking) or qualitative (surveys, questionnaires, interviews, feedback).
 Aggregating, visualizing, and turning data into actionable insights is one of the major challenges of market research and today, text analytics affords market researches methods to process large amounts of qualitative information and turn it into quantitative data, which is easier to visualize and use for formalized decision making.

 Data collection can use larger audience samples than the few hundred or thousand typically used in market research.
 Also required is the (at least passive) cooperation of those being surveyed; trust is also helpful.
+Translation is an essential comprehension tool for global consumers and is not a simple act of replacing words in one language with words in another.

 Some data collection is incentivized: a simple form is when those on the road contribute to traffic reporting of which they are consumers.
 More complex is the relationship of consumer-to-business (C2B), which sometimes introduces reliability problems.
 Other data collection is to know more about the market, which is the purpose of market research.